 Throughout the European Union, SCA is already commonplace at various locations.
 When a customer pays with either a credit or debit card at a store in-person, for example, they must authenticate the transaction with a PIN number.

-The infrastructure for SCA has to be set up by payment service providers and banks as well.
-This is in addition to improving fraud prevention practices.
+The infrastructure for SCA have to be set up by payment service providers and banks as well.
+This is in addition to improving on fraud prevention practices.
 Therefore, both their consumers and merchants should be well-informed and trained on SCA in order to fully take advantage of what it upholds.

 In the case of online payments, security should be enhanced through various methods such as one-time passwords and verification links.
 The reasoning behind this is to prevent hacking and fraud.
 Belgium, in particular, has applied such security measures and has seen a reduction in online fraudulent activity.